Take the time to properly plan and prepare your organic herb garden and it will reward you with beautiful, aromatic plants year after year.

 for ALL Gardens!

-Herbs can be grown indoors or outdoors.
+You can start an herb garden indoors or out without many problems.
 Indoors has the advantage of a year-long growing season as well as ease of use (no heading outside to weed!).
 The disadvantage of growing herbs indoors is that they are generally less productive and less flavorful.
 Of course, the opposite is true for plants grown outside — more work, but higher yields and, generally, more flavor.
 Whether you choose the great outdoors or the window sill in your kitchen, the needs of your herbs are the same: plenty of sunshine and good, well-draining soil.

 Start by choosing your herb growing spot.
 Window sills are great, particularly those that face south or west.
 In the winter, you may need to supplement natural light with grow lights or other plant lights to keep your herbs humming along (see Bring in the Herbs).
 Adequate light — usually six to eight hours daily — helps herbs produce their essential oils which gives them their fragrance and their taste.

 A good growing medium for herbs in containers is a soilless mixture of peat, vermiculite and perlite.
 Add a cup of dolomite lime per bushel of soil or about one teaspoon per five-inch pot to keep the soil non-acidic.